-Tourism brings with it tremendous economic value for a country.
-This is primarily because it involves a large number of products and services which benefit from inbound tourism.
-This is the most unique aspect of tourism where it touches and impacts several industries directly and many more indirectly through tourism spend.
-This makes this industry a lot more important than other industries.
+Tourism is very interesting to understand as we explain later.
+It is an activity, it is an industry and an important growth driver for a country, its economy and also for its social progress and monitoring.
+Tourism no doubt brings with it tremendous economic value for a country.
+It touches and impacts several industries directly and many more indirectly through tourism spend.
 Tourism is one of the important sources of employment generation and foreign exchange earnings for a country.
-So we can say tourism gains much more economic importance for any country.
+Due to all this tourism gains much more economic importance for any country.